Doctoral Degree: First Year of Study

-Over the summer prior to beginning their studies, students are given assistance in choosing the Autumn Quarter courses most relevant to their field of study, and also with other aspects, such as a housing network to help them find a place to live or a roommate.
-The new graduate student orientation in September primarily consists of training in how to be an effective Teaching Assistant (TA) and in lab safety procedures, with some social events mixed into the schedule.
+Over the summer, prior to beginning their studies, students are offered assistance in choosing the Autumn Quarter courses most relevant to their field of study and connected with a housing network that can advise them about how to find a place to live or find a roommate.
+The on-campus orientation for new graduate students occurs in September and primarily consists of training in how to be an effective Teaching Assistant (TA), explanation of lab safety procedures, and social events.

 Selecting Research Advisors

-Fall Poster Sessions – During autumn quarter, the department organizes 2-3 informal poster sessions for incoming first-year students where Chemistry faculty and research group members discuss their current and future research projects.
+Fall Poster Sessions – During the autumn quarter, the department organizes 2-3 informal poster sessions where Chemistry faculty and research group members explain their current and future research projects to first-year students.

-Rotations – First-year students will have the opportunity to do a minimum of two 4-week rotations in research groups during autumn quarter.
-The purpose of these rotations is for students to identify a suitable research group and advisor.
-Rotations will be assigned at the beginning of autumn quarter, taking into account student preferences.
-Students are encouraged to reach out to potential faculty advisors prior to or at the start of the autumn quarter.
-The expectations for rotations are specific to each research group but can include activities such as attending and participating in group meetings, shadowing and talking with current lab members, reading literature and project brainstorming, and meeting with the faculty advisor.
+Rotations – First-year students have the opportunity to (and are encouraged to) do at least two 5-week rotations in different research groups during the autumn quarter.
+The main purpose of these rotations is for students to identify a good match for their research group and advisor.
+Rotations are also great opportunities to identify potential future collaborators, learn a new skill, and become familiar with a new field.
+Students submit their rotation preferences to the Graduate Program Coordinator prior to the start of the autumn quarter and then rotation assignments are made based on these preferences and research group openings.
+Students are encouraged to contact potential faculty advisors prior to or at the start of the autumn quarter.
+The expectations for rotations are specific to each research group and can include activities such as attending and participating in group meetings, shadowing and talking with current lab members, reading literature, brainstorming projects, and meeting with the faculty advisor.

 Teaching and Research Appointments

-Students in their first year of study usually serve as TAs for the three academic quarters.
-After the first year, most students will be TAs for some quarters and Research Assistants (RAs) in other quarters, depending on the funding situation of their group.
+Students usually serve as TAs for all three academic quarters (autumn, winter, and spring) of their first year of study.
+After the first year, most students will be TAs for some quarters and Research Assistants (RAs) in other quarters, depending on the funding situation of their research group.

 Deadlines and Satisfactory Progress

-Students are expected to make satisfactory progress throughout their graduate studies.
-Certain deadlines have been set for the major milestones, such as required exams, and there are basic expectations established for other aspects of graduate student life, such as maintaining a GPA of at least 3.0 (please see Elements of Good Academic Standing for complete details).
-The Graduate Good Standing Committee meets on a regular basis to review the progress of each student, in an effort to maintain good communication and to help students stay on track for a timely graduation.
-It is extremely important that students who experience any kind of difficulty, especially if it leads to missing one of the deadlines, communicate early on with the Committee to ensure that extenuating circumstances will be discussed and a mutually satisfactory decision made.
+Students are expected to make satisfactory academic progress throughout their graduate studies.
+Basic expectations (such as maintaining a GPA of at least 3.0) and deadlines for major milestones in the program are clearly communicated with students.
+Please see Elements of Good Academic Standing and the PhD Handbook for complete details.
+The Graduate Good Standing Committee meets regularly to review the progress of each student, in an effort to maintain good communication and to help students stay on track for a timely graduation.
+It is extremely important that students who experience any kind of difficulty, especially if it leads to missing one of the deadlines, communicate as soon as possible with the Committee to ensure that extenuating circumstances will be discussed and a mutually satisfactory decision will be made.

 Advising & Support

 Please contact our Graduate Program Coordinator for advising and support.
-The Graduate Program Coordinator will work with Professors Alshakim Nelson and Xiaosong Li, the Co-associate Chairs for Ph.D.
-Studies to fulfill requests.
+The Graduate Program Coordinator will work with the Associate Chair of Graduate Studies and the Chair of the PhD Training and Mentoring Committee to fulfill requests.
 They will help answer questions, sort out difficulties, and listen to problems.